ReemNeama/eventati_book/CODE_QUALITY.md

 ### Setup Git Hooks

+The project uses custom Git hooks to enforce code quality before commits and pushes.
 To set up the Git hooks, run:

 ```bash
 dart run tool/git_hooks.dart
 ```

+This script will:
+1. Create a pre-commit hook that runs:
+   - Code formatting check
+   - Dart analyzer
+   - Dart Code Metrics
+2. Create a pre-push hook that runs:
+   - Tests

+The hooks are installed in the `.git/hooks` directory and are automatically executed when you commit or push code.

 ## Continuous Integration